-Chinese New Year or 'Spring Festival' is China's most important festival and holiday.
-The next CNY falls on Friday, February 16th 2018, beginning a year of the Pig.
+Chinese New Year or 'Spring Festival' is China's most important festival and holiday time.
+Chinese New Year 2019 falls on Tuesday, February 5, 2019, beginning a year of the Pig.
 China's public holiday is February 4–10, 2019.

-Each Chinese year is associated with an animal sign according to the Chinese zodiac.
-Chinese traditionally believe that years begin and end at Chinese New Year, rather than January 1.
+Each Chinese year has an animal sign according to the Chinese zodiac.
+Chinese people traditionally believe that years begin and end at Chinese New Year, rather than January 1.
 2018 is a Dog year, and February 5th 2019 will start a year of the Pig.